Highlighting the path to economic recovery

 Dixon highlighted a program his department plans to roll out soon that will provide assistance for businesses that have pivoted or plan to pivot to manufacturing Personal Protective Equipment (PPE), as Governor Parson has prioritized sourcing PPE from local companies.

 Dixon also encouraged visiting the Show Me Strong Recovery Plan website to find information and resources for businesses that want to test their employees and customers, and dissuaded any stigma around employers offering testing.

 Ultimately, the key to a successful economic recovery for our state is similar to the state’s focus before the pandemic: workforce development.

 Programs like Fast Track and Missouri One Start are more important than ever in order to provide training to individuals and recover from the tremendous hit Missouri’s economy has seen from the coronavirus.
 Although the budget for the upcoming year is uncertain, Mulligan is “cautiously optimistic” programs like these will have allocated funding to provide critical training to workers across the state.

 COVID-19 has impacted and continues to affect every area of life.
 But these Missouri leaders still see great opportunities for growth and innovation, including recent and upcoming business expansion announcements and the ability to further implement cross-collaboration between state agencies and explore more efficient processes.

-If you missed the event, an audio recording of this call will be published soon on our coronavirus resource center.
+If you missed the event, an audio recording of this call has been posted on our coronavirus resource center.